 When checking for the accuracy of a food label, the main thing to consider is whether the ingredients on the label match the product itself.
 Checking for correct spelling and including any known allergen names can help to avoid potential issues when it comes to product liability.
 Additionally, be sure that any additional nutritional information or claims about the product are accurate and up-to-date so that customers receive all relevant information about their purchase.

-Where does lot code and method of production irregularities get displayed on food labels?
+Where do lot code and method of production irregularities get displayed on food labels?

 What are the basic Canadian food labeling requirements?